 Step 6 (Optional): MT NIDD Downlink Data Delivery Status Notification

-If the SCEF returned a 202 ACCEPTED response in Step 4 indicating that it buffered the NIDD Downlink Data Request to be performed later, then after completing the processing of the MT NIDD Downlink Data Transfer Request, the SCEF returns a MT NIDD Downlink Data Delivery Status Notification configured as follows.
+If the SCEF returned a 202 ACCEPTED response in Step 4 indicating that it buffered the NIDD Downlink Data Request to be performed later, then after completing the processing of the MT NIDD Downlink Data Transfer Request, the SCEF returns a MT NIDD Downlink Data Delivery Status Notification configured as follows:

-An HTTP POST method is used
+An HTTP POST method is used.

 URI is set to {notification_uri}.
 The {notification_uri} is configured by the IN-CSE in the NIDD Configuration Request.